fleschutz/base256U/README.md

 What is B256U?
 ---------------
 Each byte is represented by exactly one Unicode character and vice versa each Unicode character represents exactly one byte.
-The mapping from byte to Unicode is quite simple:
+The mapping of Byte vs Unicode is quite simple:

 | Byte       | Unicode             | Description           |
 |------------|---------------------|-----------------------|